serdarburakguneri/hobby-streamer/backend/lambdas/cmd/trigger_transcode_job/README.md

 # Trigger Transcode Job Lambda

-Lambda function that triggers transcoding jobs by sending SQS messages to the transcoder queue.
+Lambda function that triggers video transcoding by sending messages to an SQS queue.
+Accepts input via HTTP POST and pushes jobs to the transcoder.

 ## Features

-- Receives POST requests with assetId, videoType, and format
+- Accepts requests with `assetId`, `videoType`, and `format`
-- Sends SQS messages to the transcoder queue
+- Sends structured SQS messages to the transcoder job queue
+- Supports HLS and DASH job types
-- Returns success/failure response
+- Returns success or error response

+---

 ## Request Format